subnero1/test-products/about/index.md

     <div class='large-4 columns bg-grey column-margin'>
         <i class='icon fa fa-quote-left'></i>
         <div class='modTestimonials centered-text'>
             <p>As of now, we have 6 of these nodes that will make up an underwater network.
-One of these will be attached to LoLo and will function as dynamic node in the network.
+One of these will be attached to LoLo and will function as a dynamic node in the network.
 It won't be gigabyte speeds, but being able to communicate anything efficiently and over long distances will be crucial for the future of underwater technology.</p>
-            <h3 class='author'>Maritime Robotic Laboratory LoLoAUV team</h3>
+            <h3 class='author'><a href='https://www.linkedin.com/company/maribot-lolo/' target="_blank">LoLoAUV team</a></h3>
-            <p class='author'>KTH Royal Institute of Technology, Stockholm</p>
+            <p class='author'><a href='https://smarc.se/' target="_blank">Maritime Robotic Laboratory</a>, Stockholm</p>
         </div>
     </div>
     <div class='large-4 columns bg-grey column-margin'>